Data-Corruption/Halsey/README.md

 ## Functionality
 * Need more than the 50 pin limit? archive messages in a dedicated channel you set!
-* Offers to expanded reddit links that have not expanded properly (eg v.redd.it and crossposts)
+* Can expanded reddit links that have not expanded properly (eg v.redd.it and crossposts) - wip
 * Bookmark links for you and your friends.
-* Create polls
+* Create polls - wip
+* /help to see all commands
 * and more

 ## Installation